-- (a) a solid screen fence, or

-- (b) a roof design feature; or
+- (a) a solid screen fence, or - (b) a roof design feature; or

+Performance outcomes Acceptable outcomes

-- (c) a wall; or
+(c) a wall; or

-- (d) dense vegetation.
+(d) dense vegetation.

+AO3.5

-There is a densely vegetated buffer area having a depth of at least five (5) metres from the lot boundary, located along all common lot boundaries between a sensitive land use and any adjacent use within the business activities group, centre activities group, entertainment activities group, industrial activities group or special activities group.
+There is a densely vegetated buffer area having a depth of at least five (5) metres from the property boundary, located along all common property boundaries between a sensitive land use and any adjacent use within the business activities group, centre activities group, entertainment activities group, industrial activities group or special activities group.